samlss/DayNightLoadingView/README.md

 | star_color | the stars color |

 <br>

-Due to use of the resume and pause methods of Animator and AnimalSet, the api requirement is >= 19, if you want  to be compatible with lower apis,
+Due to use of the resume and pause methods of Animator and AnimalSet, the api requirement is >= 19, if you want  to be compatible with lower apis, the methods are:
-  The methods are:
 - Do not call the resume and pause method of this library, the minimum compatible with api 12.
 - Modify the code by yourself.
 - Contact me, i will try to improve it when I have time.

 [id]: http://example.com/ "Optional Title Here"